 What is Carrier Filtering?

-Carriers expect that all texting behavior is done by a human interacting with standard texting interface (think about how you actually text using your phone or using iMessage on your desktop).
+Carriers expect that all texting behaviour is done by a human interacting with a standard texting interface (think about how you actually text using your phone or using iMessage on your desktop).
 Filtering happens when a carrier prevents an outgoing message from being delivered to your recipient.

 How is Carrier Filtering Controlled?